On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - All properties built prior to 1978 are free of lead based paint hazards.
 Refer to http://www.hud.gov/offices/lead/enforcement/lshr.cfm for more details.

-- Site/Vicinity may not have abandoned vehicles/junk cars, illegal repair shops (including shade tree mechanics), excessive noise/vibrations, furniture, trash and/or debris dumping.
+- Illegal repair shops (including shade tree mechanics), excessive noise/vibrations, furniture, trash and/or debris dumping constitutes a failed inspection.

-- Signs of suspicious illegal activity and graffiti are not permitted
+- Signs of suspicious illegal activity and graffiti constitute a failed inspection.

 - House numbers must be visible from the street and mailbox must be in good repair.

-- Lawn and storage areas are free of garbage and debris.
+- Lawn and storage areas must be free of garbage and debris.

 - Problems with water ponding or severe erosion must not be present.